bcochofel/terraform-azurerm-resource-group/README.md

 This module creates Azure Resource Group.
 It also has the option to create a lock on the Resource Group scope.
+This module also validates the name according to the Azure Resource naming restrictions.

 **NOTE: To use the lock level option the service principal must have the "Owner" or "User Access Administrator" roles.**